newrelic/node-newrelic/README.md

 ### Known issues:

-* The agent works only with Node.js 0.6 and newer.
+* The agent works only with Node.js 0.6 and newer (**IMPORTANT**: newer betas depend on Node 0.8, and support for 0.6 may or may not come back by the time version 1.0 of the New Relic agent is released).
 Certain features rely on Node 0.8.
 Some features may behave differently between 0.8 and 0.10.
 The agent is optimized for newer versions of Node.
 * The metric names displayed in New Relic are a work in progress.
 The